DrPariah/Monster-Hunter/MH/README.md

 Not all armors and weapons are made of the same monster materials, some needs these miscellaneous items to craft, so be sure to collect them for future uses.

+## Combos
+Item combinations require no tools, so crafting a bowgun shot is like putting a nut in a nut shell (which is weird).

 ### Armors
+Most armors provide huge defense from damage and are much stronger and tougher compared to the real-world armors, but they lack storage.
+Tho, creating them is a little bit harder to do.

 * These are full armor sets that consists of five armor pieces: helmet, mail, vambraces, tasset and greaves.
 Some special armor bears different armor piece name, so be mindful about this before crafting an armor.
-* They are made of carved monster materials with their crafting requirements.
-Some armors require a combination of two monster material to craft.
+* They are made of carved monster and other materials as their crafting requirements.
+Some armors require a combination of two monster materials to craft.

 Also notice that all of these armors are designed for blademaster hunters.